bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 "environment" artifacts should already have been created.
 You just need to connect to them.

-Lets say you've been brought onto some excellent project to work on the cool module.
+Lets say you've been brought onto "some excellent project" to work on the "cool module".
+Lucky you!

     git clone git@github.com:productOps/some-excellent-project.git
     cd some-excellent-project/cool-module